-All students must have formal coursework in two (2) of the following general areas of marine sciences; physical, chemical, geological, or biological oceanography.
-This requirement is met by completion of two core courses, representing eight (8) credit hours.
+All students pursuing the non-thesis option must have formal coursework in the following general areas of marine sciences; physical, chemical, geological, or biological oceanography.
+This requirement is met by completion of four (4) core courses, representing sixteen (16) credit hours.

-The required two (2) core courses are each four (4) semester hours.
+The required core courses are each four (4) semester hours.
 In addition, two (2) seminar courses are required that are one-hour each.

 Select Marine Sciences or other electives (500 or 600 level courses) as determined by advisory committee